yotann/bcdb/README.md

 ### bc-imitate

-`bc-imitate` copies certain linking information from an ELF binary into an LLVM module.
-It isn't ready to be used yet.
+`bc-imitate` copies certain linking information from an ELF binary into an LLVM module, so that the LLVM module can be properly linked into a new ELF binary.
+In particular, it keeps track of which shared libraries the module should link against.
+There are two steps: `bc-imitate annotate` adds the necessary linking information to a bitcode module, and `bc-imitate clang` performs the actual linking (using `clang`).

+Usage:

-Usage: `bc-imitate input.bc -binary input.elf -o output.bc`.
+1. `bc-imitate annotate input.bc -binary input.elf -o annotated.bc`
+2. `bc-imitate clang -O 2 annotated.bc -o output.elf`

 ## Contact